-This section contains the actual conversation we had with ChatGPT where the questions are asked based on verbs linked to the Bloom's Taxonomy's levels of thinking: Cognitive Domain, which comprises, Remembering, Understanding, Applying, Analysing, Evaluating, Creating.
-Using revised 2023 list of verbs.
-The conversation topic chosen is Remedial English for Young Learners.
-Asking ChatGPT4 with plugins; ScholarAI, Scholar Assist, and Research by Vector all of which are designed to enhance ChatGPT's ability to access academic material, for best possible outcome.
+This section contains the actual conversation the researcher had with ChatGPT, in which the questions were based on verbs linked to Bloom's Taxonomy's levels of thinking in the cognitive domain, which comprise the following: remembering, understanding, applying, analysing, evaluating, and finally, creating.
+Using the revised list of verbs from 2023, the conversation topic chosen was Remedial English for Young Learners.
+ChatGPT was engaged with the following plugins: ScholarAI, Scholar Assist, and Research by Vector.
+All these plugins are designed to enhance ChatGPT's ability to access academic material for the best possible outcome.